 - The sleeping bag should be the correct size, with a fitted neck and arm holes and no hood.

-- Dress your baby according to the room temperature and do not use with doonas or quilts.
+- Dress your baby according to the room temperature and do not use doonas or quilts.

-- Refer to the label on the sleeping bag as there are summer weight and winter weight bags
+- Check the label on the sleeping bag as there are summer weight and winter weight bags

 - If additional warmth is needed a light sheet or blanket is usually all that is required, but take care to tuck the blanket in firmly so it cannot ride up and cover baby’s head during sleep.

 - If babies are too hot they may be restless and flushed in the face and sweating.

 When changing from wrapping your baby to using a sleeping bag you might like to start with wrapping your baby with arms out, this may help with the transition.

 Children have died in accidents related to cots.
 Young babies are at risk of suffocating or choking.
 Toddlers are at risk of injury from falling while trying to climb out of a cot.